plusangel/radiationUAV/README.md

 Documents related with the activities and development in this project

 ## Credits
-The work has been developed with the support of Interface Analysis Centre (IAC) at Bristol University Bristol Robotics Lab (BRL) at Uneversity of West England (UWE)
+The work has been developed with the support of the following organisations:
+* Interface Analysis Centre (IAC) at Bristol University
+* Bristol Robotics Lab (BRL) at Uneversity of West England (UWE)